 2020 Virtual Learning Outcomes Symposium

-2. A Plenary Panel discussion on “Developing Adaptable and Resilient Lifelong Learners” led by the Hon.
-Perrin Beatty, President and Chief Executive Officer of the Canadian Chamber of Commerce, on Tuesday, October 13, 2020 (1:30 – 3:00 p.m.
-EST).
+1. A Plenary Panel discussion on “Developing Adaptable and Resilient Lifelong Learners” led by the Hon.
+Perrin Beatty, President and Chief Executive Officer of the Canadian Chamber of Commerce, took place on Tuesday, October 13, 2020.
 The Hon.
-Beatty will be joined by:
+Beatty was joined by:

 - Dr. Norah McRae, Associate Provost, Co-operative and Experiential Education and Adjunct faculty member, Department of Psychology, University of Waterloo